-When you buy a car and borrow money to pay for it, you are financing the purchase of the car.
+If you buy a car and borrow money to pay for it, then you are financing the purchase of the car.
 Later down the road, you may realize that you have a poor interest rate or that your payment is too high.
 One way to reduce your interest and payments is to try to refinance the loan.
+This is the act of borrowing money to pay off the first loan.
+You'll then owe a debt to the refinance company.

 Refinancing can help you obtain more favorable loan terms than you already have.
-For example, if you bought your car when you had bad credit and have a 19-percent interest rate but your credit has improved since the purchase, you may be able to get a new loan at a much lower interest rate.
-A lower interest rate means a lower payment and possibly a shorter loan term.
+For example, if you bought your car when you had bad credit and have a 19 percent interest rate but your credit has improved since the purchase, you may be able to get a new loan at a much lower interest rate.
+A lower interest rate means a lower payment.
+Another reason to refinance is to get a shorter term.
+Perhaps you've had a pay rise and have more disposable income so you can afford to pay in repayments each month.
+Refinancing to a shorter term will likely increase your monthly payments but you'll own the vehicle free and clear in a much shorter time frame.

 The difference between the value of property and the amount you still owe is called equity.
 You might have difficulty refinancing your car if it's worth less than what you owe on it, which is called negative equity.
 For example, if your car's book value is $3,000 and you owe $1,700, your car has $1,300 in equity.
 But if you owe $5,000 on that car, you have negative equity of $2,000.
 A lender is more likely to take a security interest in property that's worth what it lends you, because if it has to repossess the car and sell it, it's more likely to get most of its money.
 Some lenders, however, will refinance car loans even if the car has negative equity, but only up to a certain percentage.